Homepage Crafts Unlimited (UK)

 Top

 I have a doll which has "elastic bands" keeping its arms and legs on.
 These have stretched and broken.
-How much would this cost to repair?

 Your doll needs re-stringing, which is a silly term for needing new elastic.
-See prices for the cost of a standard or multi-jointed restring.

 Top